cgag/boilerpipe-clj/README.md

 refer to the Boilerpipe documentation for more info on implementing them in Java.

-### Utility Functions- boilerpipe-clj.util

-Utility functions for pretty-printing results or munging the returned text for display are currently available in the `boilerpipe-clj.utils` namespace.
-This may be subject to change.

 ## Contributors
 * Curtis Gagliardi ([@cgag](https://github.com/cgag))
 * Nick Barnwell ([@nickbarnwell](https://github.com/nickbarnwell))